Add Custom Button to Execute a Suitelet

 Step 4: Create and Set the Script Parameter

 This script uses a script parameter to specify the Suitelet link.
-When the custom button is clicked, a window is opened displaying the Suitelet.
-The script parameter for this script can be added after the script is deployed on the sales order record.
+When you click the custom button, a window is opens to display the Suitelet.
+You can add the script parameter for this script after the script is deployed on the sales order record.

 For more information about creating and setting script parameters, see Creating Script Parameters (Custom Fields).